2ndSightLab/ai-tracker/issues.md

 🟡 account group header should be green when deployed, heading yellow if some reasons not deployed

+🟡 Figure out why projects are not reading configuration file projects and aligning to them > architecture not clear enough?

+🟡 Go through every resource project and tell it to fix error handling.
+If errors are clear fixes should be easier.

 ## Later

 🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
 TBD